Sunday, October 21, 2012

 Over 35,000 people went to Lincoln Financial Field, home of the Philadelphia Eagles, to watch it.
 This is believed to be the largest crowd ever to watch a Temple home game outside of those that were played at the Linc -- and, before that, at Veterans Stadium -- that were played against Penn State, which, though it is closer to Pittsburgh than to Philadelphia, takes away Temple's "home-field advantage."

-Considering the coaching change, from Greg Schiano to Kyle Flood, if you had told me 2 moths ago that, on October 21, the Yankees would no longer have a chance at a league championship and Rutgers still would, I would have said, "Let me have what you're having, I want to get drunk, too."
+Considering the coaching change, from Greg Schiano to Kyle Flood, if you had told me 2 moths ago that, on October 21, the Yankees would no longer have a chance at a league championship and Rutgers still would, I would have said, borrowing the saying of Jackie Gleason, "Let me have what you're having, I want to get loaded, too."

 The next big test for RU, after nonconference games against Kent State and Army, will be against Cincinnati on November 17.
 Then Pittsburgh the next week, and then Louisville.